grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ### Provision the data source

-You can define and configure the CloudWatch data source in YAML files as part of Grafana's provisioning system.
+You can define and configure the data source in YAML files as part of Grafana's provisioning system.
 For more information about provisioning, and for available configuration options, refer to [Provisioning Grafana]({{< relref "../../administration/provisioning/#data-sources" >}}).

 #### Provisioning examples